muhammedBkf/talentscrap/README.md

 # Talentscrap
-This is a web scrapping script used to extract data from the public profiles at [ESI Talents](https://talents.esi.dz/scolar/public_etudiant_list) .
+This is a web scraping script used to extract data from [ESI Talents](https://talents.esi.dz/scolar/public_etudiant_list) public profiles.